andrewschalk/Nice-Tabs/README.md

 Tested with Windows 10,11.
 Go to [Nice Tabs v0.4.2-alpha](https://github.com/andrewschalk/Nice-Tabs/releases/tag/v0.4.2-alpha) and download NiceTabs.exe.
 Your browser or Windows may suggest the program is a virus, I can assure you it's not.
 You might not be able to run it directly from your browser after downloading.
 Depending on your system, Nice Tabs could take a long time to open while it unpacks temporary files, this is a work in progress.

 ### Usage
-Simply paste a Ultimate Guitar Tabs URL into the box and hit "create".
+Simply paste an Ultimate Guitar Tabs URL into the box and hit "create".
 You will be prompted where to save your PDF.

 If the "generate .tex" checkbox is selected, a .tex file of the same name as the PDF will be generated.
 This allows users with a LaTeX compiler to edit the output.
 (Note that the .tex file is not very human friendly)